rodrigobrasz/Get_Next_Line/README.md

 # GET_NEXT_LINE

-This project has been created as part of the 42 curriculum by <rodcaeta@student.42lisboa.com>
+*This project has been created as part of the 42 curriculum by <rodcaeta@student.42lisboa.com>*

 # DESCRIPTION

-A project that implements a function to read content from a file descriptor, one line at a time.
+The primary goal is to develop a deeper understanding of static variables, dynamic memory allocation, and buffer management in C.

+The function must handle multiple file descriptors simultaneously (bonus part), work with various buffer sizes, and efficiently manage memory without leaks.
+This project is essential preparation for future 42 projects that require file manipulation and serves as an introduction to more complex I/O operations.

 # INSTRUCTIONS